mawrkus/pull-request-review-guide/README.md

 Always keep in mind that it's not about a better version of you, it's about a better software craft.

-#### Choose the right number of reviewers

-Having the right number of reviewers can prevent:

-- too many comments and/or too many suggestions going into too many different directions,
-- too few comments, when everyone thinks someone will take care of writing comments.

-You could start with a few core reviewers and when everything has been reviewd proprly, you could add more reviewers to give them visibility.

-#### Keep them small / Divide and conquer

-Small successive PRs, each one focused on a single change will usually result in faster reviews.
-Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
-The reviewers will thank you!

-#### Rome wasn't built in a day / Create new tasks

-If the need for a refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.

-Remember that, the longer a review takes, the higher are the risks for merge conflicts and decrease in motivation.

 #### Answer all comments / Write the end of the story

-As matter of respect for the reviewers (after all, they are spending time and energy to help you) and because a review is a conversation and as such, it should have a conlusion.
+Be sure to answer all the comments.
+Not only as matter of respect for the reviewers (after all, they are spending time and energy to help you) but also because a review is a conversation and, as such, it should have a conlusion.

 ### 👓 For the reviewers